 One of your business partners buys a Ferrari in the partnership name.
 He drives into the sunset never to be seen again.
 You are liable for 100% of that Ferrari’s payment.

-Our firm’s partnership agreement mitigates the joint liability between you and your other partners:
+Our law firm’s partnership agreement reduces the joint liability between you and your other partners: